 - Each submission is $85*.
 If you would like to pay by check, please click on CHECK at checkout.
 Checks should be made out to PEN America.
 Please note that submission fees are nonrefundable.

-- Mail one copy of the candidate’s book, galley, or bound manuscript to the address below between June 1 and August 15, 2019.
+- Mail one copy of the candidate’s book, galley, or bound manuscript to the below address during the open submission period.

 PEN Open Book Award